Stock photography: Recent developments (2000–present)

 Between the 1990s and the mid-2000s, Bill Gates' Corbis Images and Getty Images combined purchased more than 40 stock photo agencies. iStockphoto, or iStock.com, was acquired by Getty in 2006.
 In February 2009, Jupitermedia Corporation sold their online stock images division, Jupiterimages, to Getty Images for $96 million in cash, including the sites stock.xchng and StockXpert.
 In 2005, Scoopt started a photo news agency for citizen journalism enabling the public to upload and sell breaking news images taken with cameraphones.
 In 2007 Scoopt was purchased by Getty Images, which closed it in 2009.
 In 2012 Shutterstock became the first microstock agency to complete an initial public offering, with the company's shares reaching a $2.5 billion market value by late 2013.
-The stock photo company Fotolia announced that it would be acquired by Adobe for $800 million on December 11, 2014.

 Description

 Stock photography refers to the supply of photographs, which are often licensed for specific uses such as magazine publishing or pamphlet-making.
 According to The New York Times, as of 2005 "most" book cover designers prefer stock photography agencies over photographers in efforts to save costs.
 Publishers can then purchase photographs on an exclusive or non-exclusive basis.

 Established models of stock photography include: